About the Governing Board

 Board agendas and minutes are posted on Laveen’s BoardDocs page and at all school sites.
 Board minutes are available at your local school office after the meeting.

 |Statement of Location Where All Notices of the Meetings of the Laveen Elementary School District No. 59 Governing Board Will Be Posted|

-|Pursuant to A.R.S. §38-431.02, the Laveen Elementary School District No. 59 Governing Board hereby states that all notices of the meetings of the Laveen Elementary School District Governing Board and any of its committees and subcommittees will be posted at the Laveen Elementary School District No. 59 District Office located at 5001 W. Dobbins Road, Laveen, Arizona 85339.
+|Pursuant to A.R.S. §38-431.02, the Laveen Elementary School District No. 59 Governing Board hereby states that all notices of the meetings of the Laveen Elementary School District Governing Board and any of its committees and subcommittees will be posted outside the Laveen Elementary School District No. 59 District Office located at 5001 W. Dobbins Road, Laveen, Arizona 85339.
 Such notices will include an agenda or information concerning the manner in which the public may obtain an agenda for the meeting.|

-Jill Barragan, Clerk
+Jill Barragan, President

 Jill was also elected to the executive board of the Arizona Association of School Business Officials (AASBO) to serve a four year term as Vice President, President Elect, President and Immediate Past President respectively.
 Prior to this, she was elected as Treasurer of AASBO and served a two year term from July 2014 – July 2016.